Autofocus: Phase detection

 Some modern sensors (for example one in Librem 5) include about 2% phase detection pixels on the chip.
-With suitable software support, that enables phase detection auto focus with suitable software.
+With suitable software support, that enables phase detection auto focus.

 Contrast detection

 Contrast-detection autofocus is achieved by measuring contrast (vision) within a sensor field through the lens.
 The intensity difference between adjacent pixels of the sensor naturally increases with correct image focus.
 The optical system can thereby be adjusted until the maximal contrast is detected.
 In this method, AF does not involve actual distance measurement at all.
 This creates significant challenges when tracking moving subjects, since a loss of contrast gives no indication of the direction of motion towards or away from the camera.

 Contrast-detect autofocus is a common method in digital cameras that lack shutters and reflex mirrors.
 Most DSLRs use this method (or a hybrid of both contrast and phase-detection autofocus) when focusing in their live-view modes.
 A notable exception is Canon digital cameras with Dual Pixel CMOS AF.
 Mirrorless interchangeable-lens cameras typically used contrast-measurement autofocus, although phase detection has become the norm on most mirrorless cameras giving them significantly better AF tracking performance compared to contrast detection.

 Contrast detection places different constraints on lens design when compared with phase detection.
 While phase detection requires the lens to move its focus point quickly and directly to a new position, contrast-detection autofocus instead employs lenses that can quickly sweep through the focal range, stopping precisely at the point where maximal contrast is detected.
 This means that lenses designed for phase detection often perform poorly on camera bodies that use contrast detection.